-Use existing apps: One hundred and ninety-seven billion mobile apps were downloaded in 2017.
-Many are, or can be modified or combined, for business application.
+Reuse: Over 105 billion mobile apps were downloaded in 2018.⁶ Many are, or can be modified or combined, for business applications.
 Using existing apps accelerates time-to-value and improves cost efficiency by taking advantage of domain and industry expertise built into the app.

-Manage and secure: Enterprise mobility management (EMM) according to Gartner is “the ‘glue’ that connects mobile devices to their enterprise infrastructure.”
-As mobile technology pervades society and businesses, organizations look to EMM capabilities to configure devices and apps; track device usage and inventories; control and protect data; and support and troubleshoot issues.
+Mobility management: As mobile technology is deployed, organizations look to enterprise mobility management (EMM) solutions to configure devices and apps; track device usage and inventories; control and protect data; and support and troubleshoot issues.

-A key consideration for EMM is BYOD — bring your own device.
-BYOD is an IT policy where employees are allowed or encouraged to use their personal mobile devices to access enterprise data and systems.
+BYOD: Bring your own device (BYOD) is an IT policy that allows employees to use personal devices to access data and systems.
 Effectively adopted, BYOD can improve productivity, increase employee satisfaction and save money.
 At the same time, it presents security and device management questions that need to be addressed.

-Security is a must for any digital endeavor.
-Seventy-six percent of CIOs say it is the top concern.
-With an estimated 80 billion devices coming online by 2025, IT security professionals face a daunting mobile security battle in terms of volume, complexity and the granularity of security issues.
-Artificial Intelligence (AI) is emerging as a key weapon.
-Unified endpoint management (UEM) solutions are incorporating AI technologies to discern security anomalies in vast amounts of data and complex systems.
-They can quickly surface and remediate malware incidents, for example, or recommend actions to meet regulatory requirements from a centralized dashboard.
+Security: The mobile security battle is daunting in terms of volume and complexity.
+Artificial Intelligence (AI) is emerging as a key weapon to discern security anomalies in vast amounts of data.
+It can help surface and remediate malware incidents or recommend actions to meet regulatory requirements from a central dashboard.